The Lord is gracious and righteous. Yes, our God is merciful. Psalm 116:5

 yes, in the presence of all his people.

-15 Precious in the Lord’s sight is the death of his saints.
+15 Precious in the sight of the Lord, is the death of his saints.

 16 Lord, truly I am your servant.